DarrelTraballo/Scatter/README.md

             - Finding the map makes fog not reappear during the day
         - [ ] Radio
         - [ ] Flashlight
-        - [ ]

 - [ ] Infect Mechanic
     - [ ] Squad
-        - Infected % bar instead of health bar
+        - [x] Infected % bar instead of health bar
-        - Has a % chance of getting infected when attacked by zombie
+        - [x] Has a % chance of getting infected when attacked by zombie
-        - can
+        - [ ] can
     - [ ] Zombies
-        - Health Bar
+        - [x] Health Bar
-        - Attacking Squad units increases their Infected % bar
+        - [x] Attacking Squad units increases their Infected % bar

 - [ ] Day/Night Cycle
     - [ ] Fog Of War
         - [ ] Day
+            - something happens here

+- [ ] UI and Menus
-            -
+    - [ ] xdd

 choice mechanic > have consequences can choose to pick scraps, kits, ingredients for food without going outside for shooter > risk of getting infected